 The clergy do not necessarily irritate the choice of wardrobe, but above all distractions from the ceremony, for example, by not discreetly photographing and filming relatives.

-In general, everyone wants to be taken in by their best side, so that the focus is more on the lens than on the wedding ceremony.
+In general, everyone wants to be taken in at their best, so that the focus is more on the lens than the wedding ceremony.

 5. Touch in the placement of the guests!